How Employee Assistance Programs (EAPs) Support ISO 45003 Mental Health Compliance in Australia

 EAP Programs @ Mindway EAP

-Getting work done is not the only thing that matters in the workplace these days; it is also about the people who are doing the work.
-According to the legislation, employers in Australia are now compelled to make the protection of their employees' mental health one of their primary responsibilities.
-Because it is the first international standard on the management of psychological health and safety, ISO 45003 is the reason for this difference.
+When it comes to the workplace in the modern day, getting work done is not the only thing that counts; it is also about the people who are performing the work.
+Employers in Australia are now required to make the protection of their employees' mental health one of their key obligations, as stipulated by the law that has been passed.
+The reason for this distinction is because ISO 45003 is the first worldwide standard on the management of psychological health and safety.
+These are the reasons why this difference exists.

 What You’ll Learn in This Article